Magic Kingdom | Liberty Square

 - The show commences with a video recapping United States history from the Revolutionary War through the present.
-Highlighted presidents in the film include George Washington, John Quincy Adams, Andrew Jackson, Abraham Lincoln, Theodore Roosevelt, Franklin Delano Roosevelt, John F. Kennedy, Lyndon B. Johnson, Ronald Reagan, Bill Clinton, and George W. Bush.
+Highlighted presidents in the film include George Washington, Thomas Jefferson, Andrew Jackson, Abraham Lincoln, Theodore Roosevelt, Franklin Delano Roosevelt, Dwight D. Eisenhower, John F. Kennedy, Lyndon B. Johnson, Jimmy Carter, Ronald Reagan, Bill Clinton, George W. Bush, and Barack Obama.
 The video is followed by a roll call of the presidents, with each animatronic nodding when his corresponding leader is mentioned.

-- The animatronics of George Washington, Abraham Lincoln, and Barack Obama are afforded speaking roles.
+- The animatronics of George Washington, Abraham Lincoln, and Donald Trump are afforded speaking roles.

-- Although Barack Obama is the United States’ 44th president, only 43 names are mentioned during the roll call because Grover Cleveland served two non-consecutive terms, as the 22nd president and the 24th president, respectively.
+- Although Donald Trump is the United States’ 45th president, only 44 names are mentioned during the roll call because Grover Cleveland served two non-consecutive terms, as the 22nd president and the 24th president, respectively.
 Benjamin Harrison, the 23rd president, defeated Cleveland in the latter’s initial bid for reelection in 1888 despite losing the popular vote.
 Cleveland then defeated Harrison in 1892 to reclaim the presidency.